sygmaprotocol/sygma-relayer/README.md

 :construction: *This is still unstable MVP implementation of ChainBridge HUB* :construction:

-ChainBridge Hub uses [chainbridge-core](https://github.com/ChainSafe/chainbridge-core) framework and replaces relayer voting mechanism with MPC signing process.
+ChainBridge Hub uses [chainbridge-core](https://github.com/ChainSafe/chainbridge-core) framework and replaces the relayer voting mechanism with the MPC signing process.

 &nbsp;